EngAGE is a non-profit that transforms aging

 Marshall Nalle Ayers, Program Director, ACE/121 Glendale Arts Colony - Marshall is a skilled arts education specialist with 25 plus years experience in K-12 program development and administration across multiple art forms, with leadership roles in strategic planning, community partnerships, event management, communications and fund development in both public and non-profit settings.
 Most recently Marshall was the District Arts Education Coordinator for the Pasadena Unified School District where she oversaw curriculum and instruction in visual art, music, drama and dance at 26 school sites for 18,000 students.
 She was also the Founding Executive Director for Ryman Arts, a high school visual art program, and still serves on their Board of Directors.
 She attended the National Theatre Institute in Waterford, CT, and has a BA in Theatre Arts from Hampshire College in Amherst, MA.
 A dedicated advocate for arts education, Marshall recently launched Artzray, an "e-zine" for young people pursuing careers in the arts.

-Megan Hocking, Creative Programs Director, BSAC - Ms. Hocking has worked in non-profit and municipal recreation programming for over 10 years.
+Megan Hocking, Program Director, BSAC - Ms. Hocking has worked in non-profit and municipal recreation programming for over 10 years.
 She earned her degree in Recreation Administration at the California Polytechnic University in San Luis Obispo where she specialized in Special Events and Business Marketing.
 Megan is an accomplished event planner and instructor.
 She has been volunteering and working with seniors for most of her life and enjoys ofering her unique brand of fun and energy to EngAGE programming.

-Melony Morse, Regional Programs Director - Ms. Morse joined the EngAGE team in the summer of 2007 as a volunteer.
+Melony Morse, Regional Program Director - Ms. Morse joined the EngAGE team in the summer of 2007 as a volunteer.
 She has been employed with EngAGE since 2009.
 Ms. Morse implements and maintains the quality of programs provided by EngAGE at several Orange County sites.
 She is certified as a ZUMBA instructor and has years of experience working with seniors in fitness instruction, as well as aqua aerobics.
 She is working toward her Bachelors of Science degree in Business Administration from Cal State Long Beach.

-Essence Parker, Regional Programs Director - Ms. Parker uses her passion for the betterment of vulnerable populations – including at-risk youth, senior, and veteran demographics – to fuel her work in human and social services.
+Essence Parker, Regional Program Director - Ms. Parker uses her passion for the betterment of vulnerable populations – including at-risk youth, senior, and veteran demographics – to fuel her work in human and social services.
 Throughout her career, Essence has invested upward of ten years experience performing program development initiatives for such non-profit organizations as Girl Scouts of Greater Los Angeles and Y.W.C.A of the Harbor & South Bay Area.
 Essence has also facilitated psychosocial rehabilitation to mentally ill residents at Founder’s House of Hope, with the goal of employment readiness and overall community reintegration.
 In addition to her role as Regional Programs Director with EngAGE, she is currently an Adjunct Professor at Southern California University of Health Sciences where she teaches Introduction to Psychology courses.
 Her educational background includes a Bachelor’s of Arts in Behavioral Science and a Master’s of Arts in Organizational Development & Leadership.

-Elizabeth Sampson, Regional Programs Director - Ms. Sampson is a world traveler and has worked extensively as an actor in regional theatre, film and television.
+Elizabeth Sampson, Regional Program Director - Ms. Sampson is a world traveler and has worked extensively as an actor in regional theatre, film and television.
 She has twenty-five years experience in theatre acting, writing and directing.
 Through her theatre company’s outreach program – she taught acting for four years at a Homeless Shelter to at-risk 18-21 year olds.
 She co-wrote a show about the experience that was produced in NYC and Los Angeles.
 She is an adjunct Professor at Pepperdine University.
 She is a spoken word performer for the last seven years and a produced playwright.
 She is a graduate of the American Conservatory Theatre’s MFA program.

-Sandra Vargas, Regional Programs Director - Ms. Vargas has an AA degree in Liberal Arts and a Child Development Certificate from East Los Angeles College.
+Sandra Vargas, Regional Program Director - Ms. Vargas has an AA degree in Liberal Arts and a Child Development Certificate from East Los Angeles College.
 She is an alumna of CSU Long Beach and has a Substance Abuse Counselor Certificate.
 Sandra worked for LAUSD for about 13 years with after school programs designed for children with working parents.
 As a substance abuse counselor, she worked for 4 years with at risk young teens.
 Sandra also currently assists her 16 year old son with his non-profit project.
 N.O.L.C.
 (No One Left Cold).
 Throughout the year, they collect unwanted blankets, clothes, and shoes, and twice a year distribute them to the Skid Row Community.
-Sandra started with EngAGE in 2011 as a teacher, then became a Site Leader, and now a Regional Programs Director.
+Sandra started with EngAGE in 2011 as a teacher, then became a Site Leader, and now a Regional Program Director.

-Helene Weinberg, Creative Programs Director, Long Beach Senior Arts Colony (LBSAC) and Pacific Avenue Arts Colony (PacArts in San Pedro) - An award-winning entertainer and educator, Ms. Weinberg has starred in the touring production of the long-running smash hit “Forbidden Broadway” and performs worldwide for corporate, social and special events.
+Helene Weinberg, Program Director, Long Beach Senior Arts Colony (LBSAC) and Pacific Avenue Arts Colony (PacArts in San Pedro) - An award-winning entertainer and educator, Ms. Weinberg has starred in the touring production of the long-running smash hit “Forbidden Broadway” and performs worldwide for corporate, social and special events.
 Helene created her business theater and special events company, Out To Lunch Events, in 1994 and debuted her first musical revue, “OUT TO LUNCH - A Whacky Revue of the Workplace,” playing to capacity crowds in Cleveland’s Playhouse Square.
 Out to Lunch Events continues as a creative boutique production company offering customized live shows and digital media projects written and performed for worldwide audiences.
 Helene has worked with funny man Drew Carey and with the legendary improv company The Second City.
 She wrote and directed the national touring production of “Fashion and Film, On Tour,” starring Shirley Jones for American Movie Classics, and her voice has been heard on commercials for JC Penney, Goodyear, Cadillac and KFC.
 Helene is a returning guest artist and acting coach for Young Actors Camp in LA, performs improv with The Guerilla Improv Troupe, and works frequently as a musical cabaret artist, actor, radio host, coach & writer.

-Alma Wright, Regional Programs Director - Ms. Wright's background is in arts and interior decorating.
+Alma Wright, Regional Program Director - Ms. Wright's background is in arts and interior decorating.
 Her Associate of Arts Degree with emphasis in Advertising and Graphic Design was earned at Pasadena City College, and she has been managing her own business as an interior decorating consultant since 2006.
 Alma loves working with her hands and has tried everything from portraiture drawing to reupholstering old furniture.
 In the last few years with EngAGE, Alma has found yet another new passion, this time, working with seniors.
 She is truly committed to fulfilling their various interests and needs through innovating programming and resources.